Summer always seems to fly by. How can we already be talking about winterizing pools?

 8. Cover the Pool

 The winter cover is important for both the pool and the people around it.
 It's stronger than a summer cover, both to withstand the weight of snow and ice, and to protect people or pets from accidentally falling through the cover into the water.
 If your cover has any rips, fix them.
 If they're beyond repair, replace the cover.
-Select one that best fits your pool and can survive winter weather typical in your region.
+Select one that best fits your pool and can survive your region’s winter.